What we do and why

 On projects we initiate:

 We commission artists to work with us on ideas we have.
-For example, we commissioned Travis Alabanza to curate a selection of five new plays by Black trans artists for our upcoming production of When All Is Said, which will be delivered to audiences remotely via telephone.
+For example, we commissioned Travis Alabanza to curate a selection of five new plays by Black trans artists for the production When All Is Said, delivered to audiences one-on-one by telephone.

 With individual artists and companies